terrorizer1980/e-shop/README.md

 # e-shop
 An e-commerce site selling personal ev wheels with admin management functionality.

+#### .V2
+Changed the look of all the screens.
+Removed all the bootstrap and replaced with basic CSS.

 - [Client side](https://github.com/VanVDC/e-shop/tree/main/frontend)

 #### Server with Node js